Alaska luxury yacht charter

 GETTING TO ALASKA

-Alaska has more helicopters than the Caribbean.
-Charter a yacht with a touch-and-go helipad and see this magical region from the air.
+Much of the Alaskan wilderness is inaccesible by road, so chartering a yacht with a touch-and-go helipad is the best way to get around and see this magical region.
 Picnics can be arranged on the glaciers or adventure lovers can go heli-skiing.

 Permits are required to enter Glacier Bay National Park, Pack Creek Bear Sanctuary and Anan Creek Bear Observatory.

 Following a change in US law in August 2018, owners of vessels over 300 GT can now fly an American flag and register their boat in the United States.

 According to Yacht Services of Alaska, vessels of more than 400 GT require a current Alaskan COFR and Oil Spill Response Plan to be in effect prior to arrival in Alaskan waters.